 - This condition causes severe craniofacial malformations and is immediately apparent from birth.
 It is severe and causes an abnormality of the lower jaw and nostrils, degeneration of the eyes and ears, and protrusion of the brain.

 - Your Bombay will not have this problem, as kittens born with this condition are euthanized because normal life is not possible.

 - When seeking a Bombay companion, always adopt from a reputable breeder to ensure your feline friend is not a carrier of this craniofacial defect.

 Did you know the Bombay cat tends to gain weight?
 However, because of their black coats, it doesn’t tend to show, so be sure your pet isn’t getting porky.

-You can also choose to use a chamois to remove dead hair, and to distribute the skin’s natural oils, leaving the coat with that shiny polished look.
+You can also choose to use a chamois to remove dead hair and distribute the skin’s natural oils, leaving the coat with that shiny, polished look.
 They work wonderfully and are easy to launder, too.

-- The good news is bathing your Bombay is rarely necessary.
+- The good news is that bathing in Bombay is rarely necessary.